 To learn more, refer to Calendar Year (CY) 2020 Notice of Proposed Rule Making.

 NOTE: The 60-day comment period closed on September 27, 2019.

 Shared Savings Program Final Rule December 31, 2018

-On December 31, 2018, the Centers for Medicare & Medicaid Services (CMS) published a final rule that sets a new direction for the Medicare Shared Savings Program (Shared Savings Program).
-Referred to as “Pathways to Success,” the final rule streamlines and redesigns the participation options available under the Shared Savings Program to encourage Accountable Care Organizations (ACOs) to transition to performance based risk more gradually and incrementally to increase savings for the Trust Funds.
+On December 31, 2018, the Centers for Medicare & Medicaid Services (CMS) published a final rule that sets a new direction for the Shared Savings Program.
+Referred to as “Pathways to Success,” the final rule streamlines and redesigns the participation options available under the Shared Savings Program to encourage ACOs to transition to performance based risk more gradually and incrementally to increase savings for the Trust Funds.
 The policies also include changes to address the additional tools and flexibilities for ACOs established by the BBA of 2018, specifically in the areas of new beneficiary incentives, telehealth services, and choice of beneficiary assignment methodology.

 To learn more, refer to: Federal Register December 2018 Final Rule.

 To learn more, refer to Federal Register August 2018 Notice of Proposed Rule Making.

 Physician Fee Schedule Final Rule November 23, 2018